-It has been a common practice for many years, that a spouse or partner will make arrangements for medical appointments or inquires if a test results have arrived in the office.
+It has been a common practice for many years, that a spouse or partner would make arrangements for medical appointments or inquires if a test results have arrived in the office.
 We have done this on a verbal – trust relationship.
 We have always required written consent for the release of medical documents in hard cover format.

 After reviewing our privacy practice, we have elected to change this practice.

-We have recently updated our policy in conjunction with changes to our computer systems.
+We have updated our policy in conjunction with changes to our computer systems.
 This will allow us to individually record a patient’s directions with regard to safeguarding their medical information.